kfilippenok/tildy/README.md

 ## Features

-- Downloading tiles:
+- Download tiles:
 	- Completely the entire map
 	- By the specified zoom levels
 	- By the selected area
+- Custom providers
-- Saving in two versions: by folders or by pattern
+- Save in two versions: by folders or by pattern
-- Combining tiles from two specified providers
+- Combine tiles from two specified providers
-- Setting the final resolution of tiles
+- Set the final resolution of tiles

 ## Usage